ewaldmire/pack-showbook/README.md

-# Scout Songbook
+# Scout Pack Showbook: Songs, Skits, and Fun!

-This is a Cub Scout Songbook I'm creating
+This is a Cub Scout Song & Skit Book I'm creating.

 ## Dependencies
 I'm using Red Hat Enterprise Linux 9, and these packages are needed to compile: